 Make a dashboard of key time zones

-Add multiple world clock blocks to display the local times in relevant time zones.
+Add multiple world clock apps to display the local times in relevant time zones.

-Choose the add a block option from the blocks menu, then add a world clock block to your base and select the city whose time zone you'd like to display.
+Choose the add an app option from the apps menu, then add a world clock app to your base and select the city whose time zone you'd like to display.

 Step 2: Customize the clock's time zone and display options.